-If your in-laws are still not respecting the boundaries and continue to disrespect your wishes, bring it to your spouse’s notice.
+If your disrespectful in-laws are still not respecting the boundaries and continue to dishonour your wishes, bring it to your spouse’s notice.
 Remember, training your in-laws may seem very similar to raising your children.

-5. Only spend time with in-laws when your spouse is present
+5. Only spend time with disrespectful in-laws when your spouse is present

-Likely, the presence of the son will keep your in-laws behaviour in check, and they will not be able to call shots as easily.
+Likely, the presence of the son will keep your disrespectful in-laws in check, and they will not be able to take digs at you as easily.
 You will also feel less vulnerable.

-6. Don’t take loan or favours, and don’t extend to them as well
+6. Don’t take loans or favours from in-laws, and don’t extend them as well

 Financial or otherwise, any favours, gifts, etc. often come with strings attached.
 You should not owe anything to people who disrespect you and are never nice to you.
 When you exchange gifts or favours, you complicate the power dynamics of control at play, and one side will generally end up crushing the other under the weight of gratitude.

-Have a no-gift policy even for festivals and special occasions.
+Have a no-gift or minimum gifts policy even for festivals and special occasions.